 Dr. Lowery has spent most of his 20 years as a professional educator working in the independent school special education community.
 He served as teacher and counselor for Gately Academy and as principal of Bridges Middle School.
-He is currently finishing his Doctorate in Educational Leadership with a focus on social justice and special education.
 In addition, Dr. Lowery served as the local co-chair for the International Dyslexia Association Conference, which hosted more than 2,800 attendees in Portland Oregon on November 7-10, 2019.
 Currently, he is a committee member on the NWAIS Standards and Practices Committee and the International Dyslexia Association, Oregon Branch’s Nominating Committee.

 When he is not immersed in the world of education you can find him out and about on adventures with his wife, Jessica, and two children, Jackson and Sophia.